What schools are a part of One Schoolhouse?

 Our school is not a consortium school — can our students still take classes and faculty still take professional development courses at One Schoolhouse?

 Yes.
 Students and faculty do not need to come from consortium schools.
 About 5 percent of students come from outside of our network of schools, and many of our faculty come from outside of the network.

 How do schools register their students?

 For school year courses, we encourage schools to centralize registration within their school to one person.
 This will give the school internal control over registration of their students: registration for school year courses opens in January.

 - Tuition for school-year courses must be paid by the school that enrolls the student from their permanent school program;

 - Schools can still pass some or all of this cost along to families at their schools, but from the One Schoolhouse perspective, schools will be responsible for tuition for their students; and

 - Schools may not charge any person more for One Schoolhouse than the stated tuition rate that the school pays—that is they may not “up charge” families for online courses through One Schoolhouse.

-How many students will be in each student online course?
+How many students are in each student online course?